UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 In these lines of code defined above, one needs to specify the [setting for profiling](#https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
 The latter can be split into three main parts:
 - Import `torch.profiler`
-- Specify the profiler context: i.e. which kind of **activities** that one can profile .e.g.
-CPU activities (i.e. `torch.profiler.ProfilerActivity.CPU`), GPU activities (i.e. `torch.profiler.ProfilerActivity.CUDA`) or both activities.
+- Specify the profiler context: i.e. which kind of **activities** one can profile. e.g. CPU activities (i.e. `torch.profiler.ProfilerActivity.CPU`), GPU activities (i.e. `torch.profiler.ProfilerActivity.CUDA`) or both activities.
 - Specify the **schedule**; in particular, the following options can be specified:
   —*wait=l*: Profiling is disabled for the first `l` step.
 This is relevant if the training takes a longer time, and that profiling the entire training loop is not desired.
-Here, one can wait for `l` steps before the profiling getting started.
+Here, one can wait for `l` steps before the profiling gets started.

   —*warmup=N*: The profiler collects data after N steps for tracing.